42nd Street (Manhattan): Revitalization

-In the early 1990s, city government encouraged a cleanup of the Times Square area.
-In 1990, the city government took over six of the historic theatres on the block of 42nd Street between Seventh and Eighth Avenues, and New 42nd Street, a not-for-profit organization, was formed to oversee their renovation and reuse, as well as to construct new theatres and a rehearsal space.
+In the early 1990s, the city government encouraged a cleanup of the Times Square area.
+In 1990, the city government took over six of the historic theaters on the block of 42nd Street between Seventh and Eighth Avenues, and New 42nd Street, a not-for-profit organization, was formed to oversee their renovation and reuse, as well as to construct new theaters and a rehearsal space.
 In 1993, Disney Theatrical Productions bought the New Amsterdam Theatre, which it renovated a few years later.
-Since the mid-1990s, the block has again become home to mainstream theatres and several multi-screen mainstream movie theatres, along with shops, restaurants, hotels, and attractions such as Madame Tussauds wax museum and Ripley's Believe It or Not that draw millions to the city every year.
+Since the mid-1990s, the block has again become home to mainstream theaters and several multi-screen mainstream movie theaters, along with shops, restaurants, hotels, and attractions such as Madame Tussauds wax museum and Ripley's Believe It or Not that draw millions to the city every year.
 This area is now co-signed as "New 42nd Street" to signify this change.

 In the 1990s, the renovation of Bryant Park between Fifth and Sixth Avenues, as well as the renovations of Times Square and Grand Central Terminal, led to increases in office occupancy along both sections of 42nd Street.

+In 2025, the New York City Department of Transportation announced that the block of 42nd Street between Seventh and Eighth Avenues would be upgraded to protect it from terrorist attacks.
+The project, budgeted at $57 million, would include adding steel bollards, installing sewage pipes, and widening the sidewalks and bus lanes.